 CONTENT – Salespeople are sometimes short of the tools and information they need.
 Other times, they are overloaded with content.
 What salespeople ask for is the best content and tools at the right time in the sales process that’s personalized as much as possible to the sales situation and Use Case.

 PROPOSAL WRITING – Whether the business demands a written proposal or RFP response, salespeople can lose a great deal of time to the task of authoring customer offers.
-This can be aided these days through the use of artficial intelligence led response management systems.
+This can be aided these days through the use of artificial intelligence-led response management systems.

-Sales enablement is about equipping sales teams with the right know-how, resources, content and tools to ENABLE them to sell.
-Effective sales enablement solutions should address all four phases of the sales lifecycle – SEDUCE, ENGAGE, RETAIN and EXPAND.
+Sales enablement is about equipping sales teams with the right know-how, resources, content and tools that enable them to sell.
+Effective sales enablement solutions should address all four phases of the sales life cycle – SEDUCE, ENGAGE, RETAIN and EXPAND.

-Get sales enablement right and salespeople are able to sell more effectively because they can devote more time to winning customers, and less time on tedious administrative tasks; like completing customer records on CRM systems and spending time looking for the right presentation or sales tool.
+Get sales enablement right and salespeople are able to sell more effectively because they can devote more time to winning customers, and less time on tedious administrative tasks.

-Effective sales enablement solutions act as a motivator to salespeople because it gives them the confidence to know what they’re doing and how they are to achieve their outcomes.
+Effective sales enablement solutions act as a motivator to salespeople, empowering them to know what they’re doing and how they can achieve their outcomes.

 Technology plays a key role in equipping salespeople.

-Maximizing your sales enablement potential starts by listening to customer and salespeople to understand the ‘bigger’ factors influencing sales performance. mapping out sales propositions and processes.
-It pays to examine which links in your sales process are underperforming before throwing time, effort and resources into solutions, particularly where technology is concerned.
+Maximizing your sales enablement potential starts by listening to customers and salespeople to understand the ‘bigger’ factors influencing sales performance. mapping out sales propositions and processes.
+It pays to examine which links in your sales process are underperforming, before throwing time, effort and resources into solutions, particularly where technology is concerned.